-The novel was published in 1994 by Red Deer Press and is now available for purchase through me: songspinner(at)shaw.ca
+My award-winning novel based on the screenplay was published in 1994 by Red Deer Press and is now available for purchase through me: songspinner(at)shaw.ca

-I am a longtime member of The Writers Union of Canada, The Writers Guild of Canada, P.E.N., and a recent member of the Creative Non Fiction Collective.
+I am a longtime member of The Writers Union of Canada, The Writers Guild of Canada, The Federation of BC Writers, and the Creative Non Fiction Collective.

 Music has been the great love of my life.
 And two things have guided me on this amazing musical journey: my longing to sing and my deep love and connection with the natural world.
 More recently, I’ve been hanging out with scientists, attending science conferences, giving papers on music and the role of the artist, and writing songs inspired by recent scientific discoveries.
 I also give vocal playshops to help the shy find their voice.